rkrx/php-streams/README.md

 php-streams
 ===========

-This is a framework-agnostic set of byte-streams to abstract the support for streams in PHP.
-There is documentation on the expected behaviour.
-Exceptions and compliance-tests are also included.
+This is a common and framework-agnostic set of byte-stream-interfaces.
+The target is to supply an abstraction-layer for stream-providers as well as stream-consumers.
+There is documentation for the usage and the expected behaviour.
+Meaningful exceptions and compliance-tests are also included.

 Streams
 -------

 Byte-streams are useful to read and write byte-based data from resources.
-Those resources can be everything that is able to emit or consume a stream of bytes:
+Resources can be everything that is able to emit or consume a stream of bytes:

 - Devices
 - Files